 The southern part of Kvinnherad is typical of the Western Norwegian fjord scenery.
 Husnes is the municipality's shopping center.
 The areas Rosendal and Mauranger are known for some of the most beautiful fjord scenery in Sunnhordland, containing narrow fjords, wild rapids and - but not least - Folgefonna, the third-largest glacier on mainland Norway.
 Kvinnherad offers a wide range of cultural events in the summer sesason.

 Stord is also one of Sunnhordland’s towns, and a regional center.
 Leirvik is a junction for communication in and out of Sunnhordland.

 The municipality of Sveio

 Sveio is strategically located.
 The main road E39 passes throughout the entire municipality, and the shipping route crosses Sletta and passes through the Bømlafjord.

 Sveio's scenery ranges from the open sea to naked rocks by the water, as well as heather moors and small mountains and fertile farming and forestry land.
 Although the mountain peaks are not of the highest, they offer expansive views of the sea, the fjords and land.

 The municipality of Tysnes

-There are skerries, and a beautiful mountain area with mountain peaks in excess of 750 metres.
-Våge is the municipality's shopping centre, whilst the administrative centre is situated in Uggdal.
+There are skerries, and a beautiful mountain area with mountain peaks in excess of 750 meters.
+Våge is the municipality's shopping center, whilst the administrative center is situated in Uggdal.